 That combination of potato and seaweed is something that really resonates with Ciaran, who says pairing the two reminds him of how his grandfather used sea vegetables to fertilise his potato crop in Donegal.

-“We served 420 people that day and showcased Cork and our produce for what it is.
+Speaking to chef Kate Lawlor who took part in the event she said: “We served 420 people that day and showcased Cork and our produce for what it is.
 On our boards we had ham hock terrines and crubeens, there was lamb for main course, and simple Eaton mess for dessert.
 It wasn’t Michelin star quality but it was good, simple honest food.”

 “If we could take that bottle it up and take it to some international produce to say this is what we do, this is Irish food, it might kick start something,” says Kate on how we need to do more to get the word out there about Irish food, to challenge and change misinformed perceptions.

 It seems the Gods of food were listening to Kate, at the Welcome Dinner at the Oxford Symposium on Food & Cookery last month, 265 scholars, journalists, chefs, scientists, sociologists, and anthropologists from across the globe were introduced to the spoils of Ireland’s burgeoning food pantry.

 In a feast inspired by Ireland’s Ancient East, prepared by a team of chefs headed by Rob Krawczyk, the evening began with boards that celebrated to best of land and sea, went onto deliver a tongue to tail meat platter, and culminated in a goat’s milk and honey ice cream, and, of course, whiskey.